Prophets and Apostles

 After a rest, Sam’s next race was the 100 free.
 Again, a field of eight.
 Again, one very competent swimmer dominated throughout.

 So the placements I was interested in were second, third, and fourth.
 These three were evenly matched swimmers.
-Sam was an easy second until the first turn, when he lost a length just turning.
+Sam was an easy second until the first turn, when he lost a body length just turning.
 By his second turn he had faded to a likely fourth.
-He was fourth during the third leg.
-Starting the fourth leg, second and third were neck-and-neck, and Sam was a length-and-half behind.
+He was fourth during the whole third leg.
+Starting the fourth and last leg, second and third were neck-and-neck, and Sam was a length-and-half behind.
 He was flailing a bit.

 Then two things happened.
 One of the neck-and-neck swimmers just seemed to give out.
 He dropped rapidly from contention, so Sam had third wrapped up.
 Then—with about fifteen yards to go—Sam earned his second silver medal of the day.